openvinotoolkit/open_model_zoo/models/public/mobilefacedet_v1_mxnet/mobilefacedet_v1_mxnet.md

 ## Use Case and High-Level Description

-  MobileFace Detector is a Light and Fast Face Detector for Edge Devices.
+  MobileFace Detection V1 is a Light and Fast Face Detector for Edge Devices (LFFD) model based on Yolo V3 architecture and trained with MXNet.
   For details see the [repository](https://github.com/becauseofAI/MobileFace) and [paper](https://arxiv.org/pdf/1904.10633.pdf)

 ## Specification